Enuresis: Pattern and volume of fluid intake

 A pediatric day can be categorized into 3 periods: 7 AM to 12 PM, 12 PM to 5 PM, and after 5 PM.
 Children with enuresis are usually dehydrated and drink the most after 5 PM.
 This can be remedied by having the child drink 40% of daily fluid requirement before noon, 40% from noon to 4:30 PM, and 20% in the evening.

 Lower functional bladder capacity

 Children with enuresis have lower functional bladder capacity than healthy children.
 This means that their bladders hold less urine, often over 50% less.

 Dysfunctional voiding

 Both bladder voiding and storage problems may be present with dysfunctional voiding and may be present at any age.
 It is characterized by an obstruction of the bladder as a result of a non-neurogenic cause, which is due to the muscles controlling urine flow that do not completely relax.
 Symptoms may include daytime wetting, night wetting, urgency, a feeling that the bladder is always full, and straining to urinate.

 Urinary tract infection

 It is uncommon for nocturnal enuresis, in the absence of other symptoms, to be caused by an infection.
-Pinworms have also been linked with sudden onset enuresis in young girls.
+Pinworms have been linked with sudden onset enuresis in young girls.